guilhem-martin/go-guerrilla-wiki/Using-as-a-package.md

 	// LogLevel controls the lowest level we log.
         // "info", "debug", "error", "panic".
 Default "info" LogLevel      string                 `json:"log_level,omitempty"`
-	// BackendConfig configures the transaction processing backend BackendConfig backends.BackendConfig `json:"backend_config"` }
+	// BackendConfig configures the email envelope processing backend BackendConfig backends.BackendConfig `json:"backend_config"` }
 ```

-Notice that it has struct tags - this maps each value to a JSON file, if you want to read the config from one.
-We'll get to that later.
+Notice that it has [struct tags](http://stackoverflow.com/questions/10858787/what-are-the-uses-for-tags-in-go)
+ - this maps each value to a JSON file, we'll show you how to read the
+config from a file later.
 Notice that `Servers` is a slice, you can have as many servers as you like.
 Finally the `BackendConfig` is the configuration for how your email transaction will be processed.
+All servers share the same backend.

 Here is the `Servers` struct: